ShashankSreep/engl396portfolio/Tasks/forkCode.md

 Alternatively, you can choose to **clone** the repository.

->**Note**: If you choose to clone the repository, when pushing, you must push to your personal repository, not the one you cloned from
+>**Note**: If you choose to clone the repository, when pushing, you must push to your personal repository, not the one you cloned from.

 ## Clone the Source Code
 1) [Create](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) a GitHub account, if you do not already have one.